PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     }
 ```

-We also make sure to add the current chunks position to the `GetNoise` function...
+We also make sure to add the current chunks position to the `IsSolid` function...

 ```cs
     public struct ChunkJob : IJob